 The Westminster School was in the news in 2013, due to its announced closure by owners GEMS Education, and the subsequent decision to save it.
 Since that time, the school seems only to have gone from strength to strength - not only in terms of student numbers, but also in terms of academic performance.
 It obtained its Good rating from the regulator in the following year and has retained it since that time.

 In 2013, when The Westminster School (TWS) was threatened with closure by owners GEMS Education, the main issue had been the viability of a school charging tuition fees between AED 5,392 and AED 10,483.
 According to the GEMS Education boss, Sunny Varkey, any school charging below AED 12,000 per annum on average is simply economically unsustainable.
-The addition of an Administration fee and a Computer fee (currently AED 550 per child per year), without a significant increase in fees, appears to have made the difference.
-Fees are still at the low end at AED 7,558 and AED 14,693, although obviously significantly higher than in 2013.
+The addition of an Administration fee and a Computer fee, without a significant increase in fees, appeared to have made the difference.
+Fees are still at the low end at AED 8.410 and AED 15,831, although obviously significantly higher than in 2013.

-The Junior School curriculum builds on the subjects from Key Stage One, adding Science (in place of Environmental Studies), Social Studies, and second language options which include French, Hindi or Urdu.
-These subjects form the basis of the curriculum for Years 7 and 8, prior to students selecting their IGCSE options in Year 9 for study in Years 10 and 11 with additional subjects including Economics, Business Studies, Accounting, Sociology, Environmental Management, French, and Travel & Tourism, Art and Design and Global Perspectives.
+The Key Stage Two curriculum builds on the subjects from Key Stage One, adding Science (in place of Environmental Studies), Social Studies, and third language options which include French, Hindi or Urdu (which are offered from Year 3 to Year 8).
+These subjects form the basis of the curriculum for Years 7 and 8, prior to students selecting their IGCSE options in Year 9 for study in Years 10 and 11 with additional subjects including Accounting, Art and Design, Business Studies, Economics, Environmental Management, French, Global Perspectives, Sociology, Travel & Tourism and Urdu.

 In common with many lower cost UK curriculum schools in the UAE, and driven in part by the aspirations of both parents and students towards careers in the traditional professions, the options for study at AS and A Level (the pre-university years), are limited.
-TWS offers Mathematics, Physics, Chemistry, Biology, English Language, French, Accounting, Sociology, Psychology, Business Studies, Economics, Computer Science, Applied ICT, Global Perspectives, and the AS General Paper.
+TWS offers Accounting, Applied ICT, Biology, Business Studies, Chemistry, Computer Science, Economics, English Language, French, Global Perspectives, Mathematics, Psychology, Physics, Sociology and the AS General Paper.
 No Humanities or Arts subjects (beyond English Language and French) are taught at this level.

 The school makes up for the more limited academic subject range by providing a wide range of extracurricular activities that offer opportunities for more creative and sporting engagement.
 It emphasises all round development through a balanced programme of activities that are designed to inculcate team spirit, exploration and development of each students’ potential and confidence.